The non-duality of self-expression

 - Sri Nisargadatta Maharaj [pg.
 415, I Am That]

-Thus, here is the ultimate discovery – in art, as in life – that there is no absolute object which can be pointed to, no thing which can be specified, no person to be delineated.
+Ah ha!
+The ultimate discovery, in art, as in life, there is no absolute object which can be pointed to, no thing which can be specified, no person to be delineated.
 Rather there is a living, vibrant, ineffable consciousness which has the particular characteristic of spontaneously, joyfully, irreducibly, creating multiplicity from unity and – at least within human consciousness – of creating unity from multiplicity.
 Whether the style of that unified form is realistic, symbolic or abstract begs the question.

-But indeed, the 21st century art world has historians scrambling to find an “ism” for the art world of today.
-There is no definitive style and anything goes.
+The 21st century art world has historians scrambling to find an “ism” for the art world of today.
+There is no definitive style.
+Anything goes.
 What’s up for the future is anyone’s guess.
-Yet for the 21st century artist, if, after tossing realism out the window as passé and spending decades analyzing the symbolic content of their own internal dream-world, or alternatively sitting on top of a mountain peak in meditative abstraction, if then there is not a humbled, yet enlightened return to the daily marketplace of non-dualistic realism, I’d personally be surprised.
+Yet for the 21st century artist, if, after tossing realism out the window as passé and spending decades analyzing the symbolic content of their own internal dream-world, or alternatively sitting on a mountain peak in meditative abstraction, if then there is not a humbled, yet enlightened return to the daily marketplace of non-dualistic realism, I’d personally be surprised.
 As human beings we exist in an integrated way within all three states of consciousness.
 As such, they inform and interpenetrate one another.
-Deprived of any one for any length of time produces an unhealthy imbalance.
-Thus, I’m betting on an integrated approach to creativity, one in which the realistic, symbolic and abstract levels of the visual vocabulary are all transparently operating.
+Deprivation of any one for a length of time produces an unhealthy imbalance.
+So, I’m betting on an integrated approach to creativity, one in which the realistic, symbolic and abstract levels of the visual vocabulary will all be transparently operating.
 What will that look like?
 Who knows, but won’t it be fun to find out?
 And isn’t that simply one way to look at what is already happening, swirling all around us?

 March 20, 2011 at 4:17 pm